Universal Adversarial Attacks against Closed-Source MLLMs via Target-View Routed Meta Optimization: Conclusion

 \section{Conclusion}

-This work makes the first systematic study of \emph{universal targeted transferable} adversarial attacks on closed-source MLLMs.
-We propose \textsc{MCRMO-Attack}, a two-stage universal framework that learns a meta-initialized perturbation from few source samples for scalable target adaptation and then performs meta-to-target adaptation to produce target-specific universal perturbations.
-To improve stability and universality, \textsc{MCRMO-Attack} integrates Multi-Crop Aggregation with Attention-Guided Crop together with alignability-gated token routing to focus updates on alignable structures.
+This work makes the first study of \emph{universal targeted transferable} adversarial attack on closed-source MLLMs.
+We propose \textsc{TarVRoM-Attack}, a two-stage method that learns a meta-initialized perturbation from a few source samples for scalable target adaptation and then performs meta-to-target adaptation to produce target-specific universal perturbations.
+To improve stability and universality, our method integrates Target-View Aggregation with Attention-Focused View together with alignability-gated token routing to focus updates on alignable structures.
 Extensive experiments show strong targeted steering and robust transfer on commercial MLLMs.